valentinpx/Q/README.md

 - `POST /api/<id>/vote`

 ***Arguments***
-- `"up":booleen` "True" if it is an upvote or "False" for downvote
+- `"up":string` "true" if it is an upvote or "false" for downvote

 ***Response***
 - `200 OK` on success